Heritage properties: information for owners

 - cash grants under the NT Heritage Grants program.

-If you pay rates on your heritage-listed property you may be eligible to get a refund on some of the rates you have paid.
+If you pay rates on your heritage-listed residential property you may be eligible to get a refund on some of the rates you have paid.
 This is called rates relief.

 Properties owned by the NT or Federal Government are not eligible for rates rebates.

 The amount of rates relief will be calculated on the total amount of rates paid less waste management charges.